xiaolinj/xlinlin23.github.io/README.txt

-Read Only by HTML5 UP
+Editorial by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Just a super simple single-page responsive template built for personal sites and portfolios (although it'd definitely work for other stuff too).
-Includes a contact form, pre-styled elements, and Sass sources.
+Say hello to Editorial, a blog/magazine-ish template built around a toggleable "locking" sidebar (scroll down to see what I mean) and an accordion-style menu.
+Not the usual landing page/portfolio affair you'd expect to see at HTML5 UP, but I figured for my 41st (!!!) template I'd change it up a little.
+Enjoy :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)
+(* = not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).

 Credits: